 Get a first hand look at how mangos, avocados, and other tropical fruits grow on an

 operational family farm.

-This will be a guided walking tour at 11 a.m. and 3 p.m.
+This will be a guided riding tour offered regularly between 10:30am and 3:30pm, weather permitting.
 A limited number of

 If you have been thinking about getting a mango tree, or another mango tree, this is your change to get expert advice and even try the fruit of your top choices before investing the time and money in growing a tree.

 Information will be available to help you select the best variety for you including growth habits and production in South Florida.
 We will also be selling KeyPlex micronutrient, and a few other care products that we use here on the farm.